AmrMomtaz/Weather-Stations-Monitoring/README.md

 * **Data Processing & Archiving:** The base central station is consuming the streamed data and archiving all data in the form of Parquet files.
 * **Indexing:** two variants of index are maintained
-    * Key-value store (Bitcask) for the latest reading from each individual station
+    * Key-value store (Bitcask) for the latest reading from each individual station.
     * ElasticSearch / Kibana that are running over the Parquet files.

 ![image](https://github.com/AmrMomtaz/Weather-Stations-Monitoring/assets/61145262/e0b80ce6-ad12-460c-b7fc-cb4d78810fef)